bauglir/graduation-presentation/traditional-methods/01-why-a-problem.md

 # Traditional Methods

-* Growth in number of parameters
+* Exponential growth in number of parameters

 * Require a large number of signals